Tired-Fox/Mophidian/README.md

   - [Markdown](https://pypi.org/project/Markdown/) [docs](https://python-markdown.github.io/reference/)
     - [Plugins](https://python-markdown.github.io/extensions/)

+Code highlight done with CodeHilite plugin with `pygmentize -S <theme> -f html -a .codehilite > styles/highlight.css` setting the theme. `pygmentize -L style` for list of themes.

+Add font awesome support by downloading the webfonts and adding css files. https://fontawesome.com/docs/web/setup/host-yourself/webfonts.
+Add an integration for this.

 The core ideas behind this SSG/framework is the same as all the large Javascript frameworks.
 So in a way, if you used any type of Javascript framework, then this project should be fairly easy to use.

 While this project strives to reach something that can create a doc's page on the level of mkDocs it also strives to be a generic website generator as well.